Australia probes allegations China tried to plant spy in parliament

 Resource-rich Australia’s ties with its most important trading partner China have deteriorated in recent years, amid accusations that Beijing is meddling in domestic affairs.

-The latest allegations followed separate reports that a Chinese defector who said he was an intelligence operative gave a sworn statement to ASIO detailing how China funds and conducts political interference in Taiwan, Australia and Hong Kong. [nL4N28304M][nL4N28402W]
+The latest allegations followed separate reports that a Chinese defector who said he was an intelligence operative gave a sworn statement to ASIO detailing how China funds and conducts political interference in Taiwan, Australia and Hong Kong.

 Responding to those reports, police in China’s financial hub of Shanghai said on Saturday that the “so-called China spy” was a 26-year-old convicted fraudster from the eastern province of Fujian.